 The volunteer day begins the moment you wake up!
 Make sure to eat a good breakfast – carbs and protein for energy, but remember to not have too much coffee.
 Coffee can dehydrate you, especially in the summer, so no more than a cup or two please.
 And make sure to have some water before you come to site too.

 Time to get dressed!
 If you’re working outside in the summer, wear long pants (we know, we know, it’s hot outside, but it’s for your safety) and loose-fitting, lightweight, light-colored clothing.
 Avoid dark colors because they absorb the sun’s rays.
 If it’s winter, multiple layers are key, even though Habitat NYC provides warming stations.
 No matter the season, you want to wear comfortable work clothes since you will definitely get dirty!
-Bring a bandanna or skull cap to wear underneath the hard hat.
+Bring a bandana or skull cap to wear underneath the hard hat.
 For construction projects wear thick-soled shoes or work boots (got to comply with those city & state laws!), and if you are working on A Brush With Kindness projects, sneakers are okay.
 No problem if you don’t have work boots – we have various sizes that you can borrow.
-But bring your own socks, because our boots are the bowling shoes of construction footwear.
+But bring your own socks, because our boots are the bowling shoes of construction footware.

 We provide gloves, tools, and safety equipment, although you are welcome to bring your own tools and safety equipment if you prefer.